 - Winter Hiking Safety Tips

-If you have any extra tips about staying safe at camp, or on trail – drop them in the comments below!
+If you have any extra tips about campsite safety – drop them in the comments below!